Our Mission -

 OSCOLA organises presentations, workshops, and events in collaboration with leading law firms in the City.
 By hosting meaningful events with a developmental focus, we strive to let our members improve their commercial awareness and hone critical competencies while getting a better insight into our partner firms.

 OSCOLA is Oxford’s first student-run society to organise university wide competitions that focus solely on issues of commercial law.
-Our flagship competition is the Gibson Dunn-OSCOLA Commercial Law Moot, a biannual mooting competition that provides competitors the opportunity to demonstrate a keen grasp of commerciality in front of eminent judges from Gibson Dunn such as The Rt Hon Lord Falconer of Thornton QC and Penny Madden QC.
+Our flagship competition is the Gibson Dunn-OSCOLA Commercial Law Moot, an annual mooting competition that provides competitors the opportunity to demonstrate a keen grasp of commerciality in front of eminent judges from Gibson Dunn such as The Rt Hon Lord Falconer of Thornton QC and Penny Madden QC.
+In 2023, the finals of the Moot was held at the UK Supreme Court, with Lord Hamblen JSC judging.

-OSCOLA introduced the OSCOLA Mentorship Programme in Hilary Term 2021, where senior students who have secured vacation schemes or training contracts at leading firms were paired with younger aspiring solicitors to give guidance on work experience applications, commercial awareness, and general career advice.
+OSCOLA introduced the OSCOLA Student Mentorship Programme in Hilary Term 2021, where senior students who have secured vacation schemes or training contracts at leading firms were paired with younger aspiring solicitors to give guidance on work experience applications, commercial awareness, and general career advice.
 Such a scheme is the first of its kind targeted at aspiring solicitors at Oxford.
-We received 78 applications from prospective mentors and mentees combined, and plan to run this programme again in the future.